 The comedy short Fuck Me, Ray Bradbury was nominated in 2011 for a Hugo Award—you know, from the prestigious World Science Fiction Society, so this isn’t just any old piece of porn.
 So laugh your ass off, or shut up.

-My mother at 19 looked just like this when the Japs occupied Manila.
+My mother at 19 looked just like this movie star when the Japs occupied Manila.
 You figure out that part of her story.

-I’m writing it now when I have a few minutes.
-Check back between when you finish up with the Royal Scottish National Orchestra and before you start at Glyndebourne.
-It’ll be here on your birthday.
+I’m writing it now when I have a few minutes here and there.
+Check back between when you finish up with the Royal Scottish National Orchestra and before Glyndebourne.
+I’ll start it on your birthday.
 I’m still in love with you and want to give you nice things.
+Mahal kita, mahal ko.

 Of course there’s no “h” in the actual title but I’m putting it in anyway to alert singers to the long vowel because the money-grubbing whore who wrote the lyrics to this Broadway musical standard didn’t give two shits for singers.